 And before His elders, gloriously.

 a.
-The LORD will punish on high the host of exalted ones: One of the more frustrating aspects of life is to see the rich, powerful wicked escape the present consequences of their sin.
+The Lord will punish on high the host of exalted ones: One of the more frustrating aspects of life is to see the rich, powerful, and wicked escape the present consequences of their sin.
 But in His great judgment during the Great Tribulation, no one will be able to buy a high-priced lawyer to escape judgment or bribe a politician to come out without being hurt.

 i.
 But Isaiah is probably speaking of something even higher than the exalted ones of this earth.
 Bultema and Wolf believe that the phrase the host of exalted ones refers to rebellious angels that are judged at the end of the age and imprisoned in the pit until the final rebellion at the end of the Millennium (Revelation 20:1-10).
 The NIV translates the host of exalted ones as the powers in the heavens above.

 b.
-The kings of the earth… will be gathered together, as prisoners are gathered in the pit: Under God’s great and final judgment, one’s status on this earth will buy them nothing.
+The kings of the earth…. will be gathered together, as prisoners are gathered in the pit: Under God’s great and final judgment, their status on this earth will buy them nothing.
 Poetically speaking, even the moon will be disgraced and the sun ashamed.
-No degree of earthly greatness will help man on that day, and no degree of heavenly greatness will help an angelic being on that day!
+No degree of earthly greatness will help man on that day, and no degree of heavenly greatness will help an angelic being on that day.

 i.
 “The image seems to be taken from the practice of the great monarchs of that time; who, when they had thrown their wretched captives into a dungeon, never gave themselves the trouble of inquiring about them; but let them lie a long time in that miserable condition, wholly destitute of relief, and disregarded.”
 (Clarke)

 c.
-The LORD of hosts will reign on Mount Zion and in Jerusalem and before His elders, gloriously: At the end of the Great Tribulation, God will usher in a thousand years of His glorious reign over all the earth from Mount Zion and in Jerusalem.
+The Lord of hosts will reign on Mount Zion and in Jerusalem and before His elders, gloriously: At the end of the Great Tribulation, God will usher in a thousand years of His glorious reign over all the earth on Mount Zion and in Jerusalem.
 God’s purpose in judgment isn’t simple vengeance or vindictiveness, it is to bring about a glorious new world.